Everoske/Kidroske_Elise_LMS/README.md

 # Overview
-Console-based library management system created by Elise Kidroske for Software Development I, CEN 3024C.
-This application enables the user to view books in a library's collection, add new books from a file, and remove books from the collection.

-## Input
-User integers for nagivation.
-User integers for book removal.
-User path strings for loading data from user files.
+Phase I of the improved library management system.
+This library management system is designed to allow librarians to store and manage digital representations of books in a library.
+This phase focused on implementing the functional requirements and logic of the program.
+The user interface and database implementation were out of scope for this phase.

-## Output
+## Features
-String messages prompting user for input.
-String messages showing how input was processed.
-String message showing books in library's collection.
-String warning when invalid input is entered.
+A pseudo database was used in place of an SQL database to focus on developing functionality.
+A console-based controller was used in place of a JavaFX controller.
+The user can print all books from the library's pseudo database.
+The user can add books from a text file of their choosing.
+The user can check in and check out books by typing a book's title into the console.
+The user can remove books from the library pseudo database.